-It’s a common question on parents’ minds: how young is too young to get a credit card?
+It’s a common question on both parents’ and teenagers’ minds: how young is too young to get a credit card?
 Legally, no one can open a credit card unless they’re at least 18 years old.
-In the past, it was possible to add an under-18 as an additional cardholder in certain cases, but it seems that’s no longer an option.
+In the past, it was possible to add an under-18 as an additional cardholder in certain cases, but that’s no longer an option.

 If your teenager wants to enjoy the flexibility of a card, there are several options available, including prepaid cards or debit cards.
 Here’s how to teach your teen solid financial habits to get them off to a good start.